 The Senior Managers and Certification Regime (SM&CR) replaced the Approved Persons Regime (APR) for banks, building societies, credit unions and dual-regulated (FCA and PRA regulated) investment firms in March 2016.

-We are now proposing some further changes to the SM&CR for the banking sector, and so are consulting on those changes.
+We have proposed on further changes to the SM&CR for the banking sector.
+The consultation on those changes closed on 3 November.

 There are three key parts to the Senior Managers and Certification Regime: